Daniel-Fauland/dokkan-battle/readme.md

 If you have no idea of coding whatsoever just follow these steps:

-1. Go to [Google colab](https://colab.research.google.com) and login in with you google account (it's free)
+1. Go to [Google colab](https://colab.research.google.com) and login in with your google account (it's free)
 2. Click on "New notebook" in case you are asked
 3. Copy everything in the file [dbz-db-scraper-colab-version.py](dbz-db-scraper-colab-version.py)
 4. Paste the entire code in colab and click the run icon